Analytics Career Fair Draws Dozens of Recruiters to Meet Business Students

-Like many recruiters eager to hire data scientist and analysts, Melanie Murphy eagerly awaits any opportunity to visit Stevens Institute of Technology.
+Like many recruiters eager to hire data scientists and analysts, Melanie Murphy eagerly awaits any opportunity to visit Stevens Institute of Technology.

 At a recent networking event for the Business Intelligence & Analytics program at the School of Business, Murphy, vice president of consumer analytics at Bed Bath & Beyond, spoke with dozens of master’s students about how their analytical insights create value in business.